-ICAO Annex 8 does not define or specify Classes of cargo compartments, but does specify (Part IIIB, para.
+Currently, ICAO Annex 8 (11th Ed, inc Amdt 104, Nov 2013) does not define or specify Classes of cargo compartments, but does specify (Part IIIB, para.
 4.2 g) that each cargo compartment not accessible to a crew member should be equipped with a built-in fire detection system and a built-in fire suppression system.
 But the Annex does not include two other components found in Class C compartments: means to exclude hazardous quantities of smoke, flames, or extinguishing agent from any occupied compartment, and means to control ventilation.

-Most importantly, the above Standard is included in Part IIIB of the Annex which only applies to aeroplanes over 5 700 kg for which application for certification was submitted on or after 2 March 2004.
+Most importantly, the above Standard only applies to aeroplanes over 5 700 kg for which application for certification was submitted on or after 2 March 2004.
 Consequently, there are aeroplanes currently in commercial air transport that have Class D cargo compartments.
-These aeroplanes do not have an equivalent level of safety as aeroplanes with Class C cargo compartments.
+These aeroplanes do not have an equivalent level of safety that exists on aeroplanes with Class C cargo compartments.